 TABLE OF CONTENT

-Has a personal injury incident worsened your mental health issues?
-Personal injuries can have a seriously damaging financial, physical, and psychological impact.
+Can you get PTSD from an injury!
+Well, Personal injuries can have a seriously damaging financial, physical, and psychological impact.
 It might even result in PTSD.
 And due to these reasons, the theoretical understanding of PTSD has grown more intricate over the past 20 years.
 Earlier, experts viewed it as a condition caused by traumatic fear; now, it is viewed as an emotionally disordered reaction to loss, pain, and suffering.

 1. Some people develop PTSD, a mental health illness, after experiencing or witnessing a trauma, i.e., a situation that endangers their safety, the safety of those around them, or both.
 PTSD can impair a person’s ability for daily tasks, employment, and relationships with friends and family.